Xomega-Net/Xomega.Docs/docs/framework/services/errors.md

 The `ErrorList` class provides a set of convenient methods to easily add messages of various types and severity.
 You may need to pass an error type and the message code, which is used as the resource key to look up the message text in the current language, as well as the values of any parameters of the message that will be substituted into any message placeholders.

-Most of them return the error message that was added, so that you could further customize it in the code.
+Most of them return the error message that was added so that you could further customize it in the code.
 The following examples illustrate the usage of these methods using [static constants](#messageCodes) from the `Messages` class as message codes.

 ```cs
 // adds an Operator_NotSupported validation error